"

 • The eighth note gets one beat and there are four beats per measure.

 • Notice that the eighth notes are not beamed together.
-This is because each eighth note is equal to one beat.
-We only beam them when they combine to create one beat.
+This is because each eighth note equals one beat.
+We only beam them when they combine to form one beat.

 • When there are four beats per measure, the downbeat is strong, the third beat is less strong, and the second and fourth beats are weak.